Who is Jordan Belfort?

 Why did Donnie Azoff/Danny Porush rat out Jordan Belfort?

 No evidence to prove that Danny Porush ratted out Jordan Belfort is available.
-But, many things in the film pointed towards it.
+But, many things in the film pointed toward it.

 Donnie erasing the data from Jordan’s computer right before the FBI came is a piece of evidence.
 Various fan theories have made him guilty of betrayal.